Frequently asked questions about Orthodontics

 No, because there is no separate tariff for an orthodontist.

 Dentists and orthodontists are - as long as they are members of the Swiss Dental Association (SSO) - committed after the prescribed tariff settle.
 Within this tariff the "Taxpunktwert" and the number of tax points may be varied within a certain range.
 Simply ask your dentist.
 The orthodontist as well as the dentist are obliged to provide the information.
-With us the "Taxpunktwert" is currently for private patients equal to the school dental care tariff of the Canton Zug (3.55.-). (as 1:10:14).
+With us the "Taxpunktwert" is currently for private patients according to the Dentotar at 1.02.- (1.1.18).

 Much more important than the "Taxpunktwert" are ultimately the entire cost of treatment.
 Let yourself before treatment to give an oral or written estimate (both are binding).
 The treating dentist or orthodontist is obliged to comply with these (± 10-15%).